meirelon/meirelon/README.md

 Whether it's developing predictive models, conducting ab tests, designing ETL pipelines, or building dashboards, I'm dedicated to turning data into a strategic asset.

 ### 🔭 I’m currently working on
-In addition to my day to day I run a sports analytics data platform - (Ai Athlete)[https://aiathlete.net].
+In addition to my day to day I run a sports analytics data platform - [Ai Athlete](https://aiathlete.net).
 Please feel free to [reach out](mailto:aiathlete1989@gmail.com) for more info!

 ### 💬 Ask me about
 In no particular order..